MVTN: Multi-View Transformation Network for 3D Shape Recognition

 \subsection{Rotation Robustness}

 A common practice in the literature in 3D shape classification is to test the robustness of models trained on the aligned dataset by injecting perturbations during test time \cite{rspointcloud}.
 We follow the same setup as \cite{rspointcloud} by introducing random rotations during test time around the Y-axis (gravity-axis).
-In particular, we analyze the performance when the perturbations are within $90^\circ$ or $180^\circ$.
-We repeat the inference ten times for each setup and report the average performance. \figLabel{\ref{fig:y-robustness-sup}} plots the test accuracy under random rotations within $90^\circ$ and $180^\circ$ vs. the number of views, showing that non-MVTN methods are sub-optimal in this setup.
-Our learned views display significant improvement over their baselines in such a challenging yet more realistic

 We also investigate the effect of varying rotation perturbations on the accuracy of circular MVCNN when $M=6$ and $M=12$.
 We note from \figLabel{\ref{fig:y-robustness-ablate-sup}} that using less views leads to higher sensitivity to rotations in general.
 Furthermore, we note that our MVTN helps in stabilizing the performance on increasing thresholds of rotation perturbations.